Tuition Fee - U.S. $4,810

 Tuition for the full four-week program is U.S. $4,810.

 The student accommodations and activities fee will be $2,800.
-This includes a single-person accommodation as well as daily breakfast, along with select out-of-class activities and both a welcome dinner and farewell event.
-It also includes the use of a bicycle.
-Participants who wish to bring along an accompanying person should make such reservations in consultation with Christina Cameron.
+This includes a single-person accommodation, along with select out-of-class activities and both a welcome dinner and farewell event.
+Participants who wish to bring along an accompanying person should make such reservations in consultation with Meaghan Kelly.

 Students are expected to live at the hotel unless they meet one or more of the criteria for non-resident status (see below).
-Such students should consult Christina Cameron and submit their requests to live elsewhere in writing along with their applications.
+Such students should consult Meaghan Kelly and submit their requests to live elsewhere in writing along with their applications.

 Non-Resident's Fee - U.S. $500

 Non-residents will be required to make a payment of U.S. $500.
-The fee will cover special events, including Institute dinners.
-The fee will not, however, cover daily breakfasts and class day lunches.
+The fee will cover special events, such as Institute dinners.
 In order to achieve non-resident status, a student must meet at least one of the following criteria:

 - The student is a resident of The Netherlands;